fuzzymfx/fuzzymfx.github.io/content/current.md

 </figure>

-We had a train to catch at 11:30 p.m.
-We reached the station at 11:15 p.m. and then boarded the train.
-At 12, we left for Delhi.
+We had a train to catch at 11:45 p.m., and at 12, we left for Delhi.

 At that point, my journey took a different direction.
-While the rest of my friends remained in Haridwar, I boarded a train headed for Bhubaneswar, concluding this unforgettable adventure with memories that would last a lifetime.
+While the rest of my friends remained in Delhi, I boarded a flight headed for Bhubaneswar, concluding this unforgettable adventure with memories that would last a lifetime.

 Coming back home, I met my parents, Swayam and Khusi.
-Khusi had flown in from Dubai for the fall break, and we had decided to go visit Dubai together.
+Khusi had flown in from Dubai for her fall break, and we had decided to go visit Dubai together.
 The day after that, both Khusi and I embarked on our journey to Dubai, ready for the adventures and experiences that awaited us in this vibrant city.

 --- **Marhaba, Dubai** ---